 - Red Pepper Flakes.
 Adds a touch of heat.
 If you prefer less spice, you can omit them.

 - Greens.
 Sneak extra greens into your pasta by adding some arugula or spinach.
-Both greens are rich in vitamins and minerals.

 - Pine Nuts.
 A finishing sprinkle of toasted pine nuts adds texture and makes this dish complete.